Development assistance in Timor-Leste

 Major barriers to women’s and girls’ empowerment are becoming more pronounced under COVID-19.
 Women and girls are disproportionately affected by disruptions to services and have fewer opportunities to reach their potential.

-Australia has been Timor-Leste’s primary partner in its immediate COVID-19 response and early recovery.
+Australia has been Timor-Leste’s primary partner in its immediate COVID-19 response and recovery.
 We have drawn upon existing partnerships and investments, while deploying new resources, to support Timor-Leste’s response across several sectors.

 Under the leadership of the Ministry of Health, Australia upgraded Timor-Leste’s three COVID-19 isolation facilities and provided equipment and expertise to establish in-country testing.
 We pivoted existing programs – in social protection, food security, and VAWC services and prevention – to channel resources to support Timor-Leste’s response and ensure the most vulnerable people are not left behind.